andrew/ultimate-awesome/README.md

 - [awesome-apis](https://github.com/awesomelistsio/awesome-apis) - A curated list of high-quality APIs, SDKs, developer tools, open data sources, and API design resources.
 - [awesome-automl](https://github.com/awesomelistsio/awesome-automl) - A curated list of frameworks, platforms, tools, research, and learning resources for Automated Machine Learning (AutoML).
 - [awesome-blockchain-protocols](https://github.com/awesomelistsio/awesome-blockchain-protocols) - A list of various blockchain protocols and frameworks, including Layer 1 and Layer 2 solutions.
+- [awesome-business-intelligence](https://github.com/awesomelistsio/awesome-business-intelligence) - A curated list of tools, platforms, frameworks, and learning resources for Business Intelligence (BI).
 - [awesome-chemistry](https://github.com/awesomelistsio/awesome-chemistry) - A curated list of resources for chemistry, spanning theory, computation, laboratory tools, open datasets, cheminformatics, molecular modeling, and learning materials across organic, inorganic, physical, analytical, and materials chemistry.
 - [awesome-cloud](https://github.com/awesomelistsio/awesome-cloud) - A curated list of cloud platforms, tools, SDKs, open-source projects, infrastructure services, observability stacks, DevOps utilities, and learning resources.
 - [awesome-consensus-algorithms](https://github.com/awesomelistsio/awesome-consensus-algorithms) - A curated list of awesome resources, tools, research papers, and educational content on consensus algorithms.
 Consensus algorithms are fundamental to distributed systems and blockchain networks, enabling nodes to agree on the state of the system.
 - [awesome-cryptocurrency](https://github.com/awesomelistsio/awesome-cryptocurrency) - A curated list of awesome resources, tools, guides, and communities for cryptocurrency.
 This list covers everything from general information and investing to wallets, exchanges, mining, and development.
+- [awesome-data-analytics](https://github.com/awesomelistsio/awesome-data-analytics) - A curated list of tools, platforms, frameworks, and learning resources for data analytics.
 - [awesome-data-science](https://github.com/awesomelistsio/awesome-data-science) - A curated list of tools, libraries, platforms, datasets, workflows, and learning resources for data science.
 - [awesome-devops](https://github.com/awesomelistsio/awesome-devops) - A curated list of awesome tools, resources, and best practices in DevOps.
 - [awesome-digitalocean](https://github.com/awesomelistsio/awesome-digitalocean) - A curated list of tools, services, tutorials, integrations, and best practices for building, deploying, and scaling applications on DigitalOcean.